Assistant Coach - Defensive Coordinator/Linebackers

 Vincent Natali, a former member of the University of New Mexico football staff, was named Fordham's offensive line coach and recruiting coordinator in February of 2018.

 As the director of recruiting, his responsibilities included the organization of all recruiting efforts.
-Natali also will work with compliance regarding initial eligibility and admissions with incoming recruits.
+Natali also worked with compliance regarding initial eligibility and admissions with incoming recruits.

 In his first year at New Mexico, the Lobos went 9-4, earned a co-Mountain Division championship and a New Mexico Bowl title.